First inauguration of Andrew Jackson: Inauguration

 The scene was described by a witness:

 As he had entered, Jackson left on the west front of the Capitol, for the crowd had broken the ship's cable and surged forward.
 He proceeded to mount a white horse and rode up Pennsylvania Avenue to the White House.

 While this happened people were climbing in through the windows to get into the White House.

 The White House was opened to all for a post-inaugural reception and was filled by the public even before Jackson arrived on horseback.
 Soon afterward, Jackson left by a window or a side entrance, and proceeded to Gadsby's, later called the National Hotel.
 The crowd continued to descend into a drunken mob, only dispersed when bowls of liquor and punch were placed on the front lawn of the White House.
 "I never saw such a mixture," said Joseph Story, then a justice of the Supreme Court: "The reign of King Mob seemed triumphant."
-The White House was left a mess, including several thousand dollars worth of broken china.
+The White House was left a mess, including several thousand dollars' worth of broken china.

-That night an official inaugural ball for administration officials and Washington's high society was held in Carusi's Assembly Rooms, and it set the stage for the scandal that would become known as the Eaton affair.
+That night an official inaugural ball for administration officials and Washington was high on drugs society was held in Carusi's Assembly Rooms, and it set the stage for the scandal that would become known as the Eaton affair.
 Twelve hundred guests were present, but President Jackson, fatigued and still mourning the loss of his wife Rachel Jackson that December, was not.
 Another ball was held in the Central Masonic Hall.